designing effective rooftop fall protection systems

 The worker can only reach 6 feet from this point, so we’ll need to add two more anchors to reach the bottom portion of the roof.
 This second anchor can be moved to have a further reach and reduce the cost of the fall protection system.

-And we’re going to stop one of our cables here, because our maximum allowable cable distance for a single cable is 300 feet – so instead, we’re going to have a termination point here with shock absorber over here.
+And we’re going to stop one of our cables here, because our maximum allowable cable distance for a single cable is 300 feet – so instead, we’re going to have a termination point here with a shock absorber over here.
 It’s a good spot for it since it’s not near any mechanical equipment that the worker would have to traverse around.

-This upper corner of the building is a bit unusual since they have a snow screen, meaning that this screen itself is only 5 feet tall.
+The upper corner of the building is a bit unusual, as it features a snow screen, which is only 5 feet tall.
 We could potentially attach equipment to it, but it’s not designed for that purpose, and the clients have said they don’t want to design it to take any of our weight.
-So in that case, we’re going to have to use roof anchors on the perimeter between the snow screen wall and the building edge.
-So, in that case, we’re going to be centering one of our anchor tools using this square tool… and there, we can see it’s lined up perfectly to the perimeter and roof edge now.
+In that case, we will need to use roof anchors along the perimeter between the snow screen wall and the building edge.
+So, in that case, we’re going to be centring one of our anchor tools using this square tool… and there, we can see it’s lined up perfectly to the perimeter and roof edge now.
 Then I can do the same on the other side… And because I know that the span is 47’’, I can’t get away with just one, so I’ll need to place three anchors to have the cable length reach.

 And so, these would allow me to have an access point here, or here, to attach to the cable, because my fall hazard zone is now within 6 feet of the building edge.
 Anything in this zone here is a no-go.
 However, with these new anchors, the worker can stay out of the fall hazard zone.

 So from here, I’m just going to make a line of anchors here in a single line, 6 feet apart each.
-Now, I’m going to select them all and Distribute Equally Vertically, which will then place them with 6 feet apart for each in a nice row of anchors.
+Now, I’m going to select them all and Distribute Equally Vertically, which will then place them 6 feet apart for each in a nice row of anchors.

 Free Fall Protection Design Consultation